animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 $\exists \emptyset$ by Definition 7 and Axiom 1. $\exists \emptyset_K \vert K \subseteq \mathbb{N}$ by Definition 8 equivalence. $\exists \rightarrow_n$ by Axiom 2. $\exists \Omega^{(n)}$ by Axiom 1. $\square$

+## Part 3

+We will now show our universe can be represented with this grammar by providing a simple boilerplate.